-The proposed road upgrades are all within Noro Town which is characterised by urban and peri-urban areas.
-The roads within the urban range of Noro are in a which is a heavily modified town with no primary, notable or critical habitats.
-The peri-urban areas are characterised by residential houses and larger vegetated gardens.
+The proposed road upgrades are all within Noro Town which is characterized by urban and peri-urban areas.
+The roads within the urban range of Noro traverses a heavily modified environment with no primary, notable or critical habitats.

-New Georgia Island hosts a Key Biodiversity Area (KBA) (Figure 11) which encompasses part of the southern end of Noro Town.
+New Georgia Island hosts a Key Biodiversity Area (KBA)8 (Error!
+Reference source not found.) which encompasses part of the southern end of Noro Town.
 The project interacts with the KBA for a 700m stretch of the targeted roads.